-&lt;sup>15 Regions outside Europe dominated by Caucasians: North and South America, Australia, New Zealand.
-Today these regions produce more than 70% of all wheat and maize exports, two of the three major grain crops.
+13Regions outside Europe dominated by Caucasians: North and South America, Australia, New Zealand.
+Today these regions produce more than 70 per cent of all wheat and maize exports, two of the three major grain crops.
 The term was coined by Alfred Crosby (Manning 2004, 52).

-&lt;sup>16 See Ó Gráda 2007, 25-30.
-Between brackets the estimated excess mortality as % of the total population.
-Compare to Ireland 1846-1852: 12%.
+14See Ó Gráda 2007, 25-30.
+Between brackets the estimated excess mortality as percent of the total population.
+Compare to Ireland 1846-1852: 12 percent.